mark-akturatech/archon-c64/TERMINOLOGY.md

 - `Turn`: Archon is a turn based game.
 A player has a turn, the second player has a turn, the first player has another turn and so on.
 - `Round`: A round is completed after both players have completed a single turn.
 - `Light` and `Dark`: Archon comprises two sides.
-At the start of the game, light occupies the left of the board and dark, the right.
+At the start of the game, light occupies the east of the board and dark, the right.
 - `Pattern`: A pattern is a series of notes that can can be played or repeated to form music or sound effect.
 - `Flag`: A flag is a memory location that is toggled between two (or more) states.
 Flags may be used to keep track